tonethar/IGME-330-Spring-2021/weekly/p2-crit-groups.md

 The Instructor will open and look at these submissions live during class on Thursday, providing first-reaction feedback and suggestions.
 You may also be asked to provide further explanation about your plans, etc.  (So have your microphone ready!)

-## 2. By Saturday (April 30th, 11:59pm), you will be required to post a URL to your work-in-progress to your Slack Crit-Group.
+## 2. By Saturday (May 1st, 11:59pm), you will be required to post a URL to your work-in-progress to your Slack Crit-Group.

 In Slack, you will go back to your previous Crit Group which contains about 5 other students from this course (across all 4 sections).
 You are allowed to freely share links to your progress so far in this group and ask for ongoing feedback as you continue to work on things.